 - Drain, rinse, and dice the jackfruit.
 Dice the onions and mince the garlic.

 - Heat a large pan over medium heat.
 Add 1 tablespoon of oil to it.
 Then add onions to the pan and stir them as they cook for about 2 minutes or until they’re soft.
-Add garlic and cook it for about 1 minute or until fragrant.
+Add garlic and cook it for 1 minute or until fragrant.

 - Sprinkle in the flour and stir it around to coat the garlic and onions.

 - Stir the refried beans to make sure they’re soft enough to spread.
 You may need to add a tablespoon or two of broth to thin them out.
+Surround the tortillas with a napkin on a large plate and microwave them for 30 seconds.

 - Spread a horizontal layer of beans (about 2 tablespoons) on the side of the tortilla that’s closer to you.
 Keep the beans about 1 ½ inches away from the edge of the tortilla.
-Add a layer of about 3 tablespoons of green chili jackfruit above the beans.
+Add a layer of about 3 tablespoons of green chile jackfruit above the beans.

 - Fold the sides of the tortilla in and then fold the edge closest to you over the filling and sides.
 Continue to fold or roll the chimichanga until it's closed.